asbuch99/FacialRecogProj/README.md

 # Facial Recognition Project

 This project is aimed at developing a air gapped facial recognition system using Python and various libraries.
+More details can be found in the Project Report.

 It involves the following tasks:

 ## Objectives: